 We hope you enjoy this video of sculptor Steve Shields work and life.
 He left us too young but his work remains for us to enjoy.
 A big "Thank You" goes to Dan Stahl, with ccprovideo.com, for creating this wonderful tribute to Steve.
-A book of his life and works is sale in our Gallery shop.
+A book of his life and works is sale in our Gallery shop here on the website.
 We appreciate our patrons and donors that helped make this possible.

 Jeannie creates with oils, pastels, and watercolors.
 She lives in Cadiz now but spent many years in California learning many artistic skills.

 She offers art lessons and does commissioned artwork.